GibraltarSoftware/Gibraltar.Agent.NLog2/README.md

-Gibraltar Loupe Agent for NLog 2.0 and Later
+Loupe Agent for NLog 2.0 and Later
 =====================

 This agent extends NLog to send messages to the [Loupe Agent](https://nuget.org/packages/Gibraltar.Agent/) so you can